 The desired result in most cases is to create a phone call or harvest their email address which is done through forms.

 The process of filling in your form should be as simple as possible.
 It should encourage the visitor to see it to completion, instead of bailing out midway through.
-Keeping your forms as simple as possible is key to good convergence, most of the time you don’t. really need their address or ZIP Code often you just want their telephone number, name and email address
+Keeping your forms as simple as possible is key to a good conversion rate.
+Most of the time you don’t really need their address or ZIP Code, just a name, email. and possibly a telephone number.

 Minimalism is best practice for landing pages as well as the forms.
 Stick to the essentials.

-For more help on how to optimise your Google adwords account click here to get your free PPC audit.
+For more help on how to optimise your Google ads account contact us today on 0800 110 5923.